apomene/WebBLogWithJekyll/_posts/2018-10-15-Zen Of Python.md

 ---
  My First Manifesto

-Current post is far but genuine, however  I just like to reproduce it as my Fisrt Post - Manifesto.
+Current post is by far not genuine, however  I just like to reproduce it as my Fisrt Post - Manifesto.

 Origin: [Zen Of Python](https://www.python.org/dev/peps/pep-0020/ "ZoP")